pachyderm/docs/content/latest/deploy-manage/deploy/environment-variables.md

 seriesPart:
 ---

 You can define environment variables that handle required configuration.
-In Pachyderm, you can define the following types of environment variables:
+In MLDM, you can define the following types of environment variables:

 * **pachd variables:** Used for your
 MLDM daemon container.